USD ($)

 ● Poorly designed or untested scripts used to automate DHCP operations can create security loopholes.

-How to Make DHCP Secure
+How to Secure DHCP?

 To protect DHCP systems from potential threats, network administrators can adopt a multilayered security approach that includes: